Leukotriene: Synthesis

 Leukotrienes are synthesized in the cell from arachidonic acid by arachidonate 5-lipoxygenase.
 The catalytic mechanism involves the insertion of an oxygen moiety at a specific position in the arachidonic acid backbone.

-The lipoxygenase pathway is active in leukocytes and other immunocompetent cells, including mast cells, eosinophils, neutrophils, monocytes, and basophils.
+The lipoxygenase pathway is active in leukocytes and other immunocompetent cells, including Dendritic cell, mast cells, eosinophils, neutrophils, monocytes, and basophils.
 When such cells are activated, arachidonic acid is liberated from cell membrane phospholipids by phospholipase A2, and donated by the 5-lipoxygenase-activating protein (FLAP) to 5-lipoxygenase.

 5-Lipoxygenase (5-LO) uses FLAP to convert arachidonic acid into 5-hydroperoxyeicosatetraenoic acid (5-HPETE), which spontaneously reduces to 5-hydroxyeicosatetraenoic acid (5-HETE).
 The enzyme 5-LO acts again on 5-HETE to convert it into leukotriene A_{4} (LTA_{4}), an unstable epoxide.
 5-HETE can be further metabolized to 5-oxo-ETE and 5-oxo-15-hydroxy-ETE, all of which have pro-inflammatory actions similar but not identical to those of LTB_{4} and mediated not by LTB_{4} receptors but rather by the OXE receptor (see 5-Hydroxyeicosatetraenoic acid and 5-Oxo-eicosatetraenoic acid).

 In cells equipped with LTA hydrolase, such as neutrophils and monocytes, LTA_{4} is converted to the dihydroxy acid leukotriene LTB_{4}, which is a powerful chemoattractant for neutrophils acting at BLT_{1} and BLT_{2} receptors on the plasma membrane of these cells.

 In cells that express LTC_{4} synthase, such as mast cells and eosinophils, LTA_{4} is conjugated with the tripeptide glutathione to form the first of the cysteinyl-leukotrienes, LTC_{4}.
 Outside the cell, LTC_{4} can be converted by ubiquitous enzymes to form successively LTD_{4} and LTE_{4}, which retain biological activity.

 The cysteinyl-leukotrienes act at their cell-surface receptors CysLT1 and CysLT2 on target cells to contract bronchial and vascular smooth muscle, to increase permeability of small blood vessels, to enhance secretion of mucus in the airway and gut, and to recruit leukocytes to sites of inflammation.

 Both LTB_{4} and the cysteinyl-leukotrienes (LTC_{4}, LTD_{4}, LTE_{4}) are partly degraded in local tissues, and ultimately become inactive metabolites in the liver.